 It’s better news for Robinhood Instant and Gold account holders, as they are able to use unsettled funds to make new trades, up to a certain limit.
 This limit depends on the type of account that they hold.

 For Robinhood Instant account holders, you will be able to trade with up to $1,000 of unsettled funds, without the need to wait for the funds to clear.
 This provides extra flexibility if you just can’t wait for those funds to go through.

 If you hold a Robinhood Gold account, you’ll be able to access over $1,000 from your unsettled funds.
 The exact amount of unsettled funds that you’ll be able to access will depend on your tier amount, but you’ve got the benefit of being able to access more of your unsettled funds so that you can continue trading without a break.

 Why Cant I Pull My Money Out Of Robinhood?

 If you find that you are unable to withdraw your money from Robinhood, you may be concerned that your money is at risk.
+The most common scenario is the fact that your money is classified as “unsettled funds”, but there are other explanations, as well.
 Don’t panic – there are a few different reasons why you might not be able to withdraw your money from Robinhood.
 Let’s take a look at some of those reasons.